-With so many eateries opening up all over Christchurch, it’s hard to know where to start but we’re here to point you in the right direction.
+With so many eateries dotted all over Christchurch, it’s hard to know where to start but we’re here to point you in the right direction.
 From cheap and cheerful to fine dining establishments, here is where to find the best restaurants in Christchurch, as well as a handful just outside the city as well.

 New on the scene, Earl is making waves as a laidback all-day eatery in the central city.
 The casual but trendy Italian restaurant truly captures the essence of post-quake Christchurch hospitality.
 Inspired by coastal European culture, produce-driven dishes are geared towards great wine and conversation.
 Open for both lunch and dinner, there is a share menu, bistro classics and sweet desserts.
 The dinner share menu includes the likes of grilled green beans, classic meatballs with tomato sugo and zucchini ribbons with basil pesto.
 On the bistro classics menu, you'll find the butcher's steak with smoked potato, beef butter, charred onion and jus or ask the waiter for the market fish chef's creation.
 Finish your meal with chocolate cremeux with salted caramel, hazelnut and raspberry or pannacotta.
 The drinks menu is also seasonal—think fruity mixes in summer and darker, more robust cocktails in winter.
 The wine and beer list is well curated, and you can head along between 3pm and 6pm for their Apertivo hour for some delicious snacks and drink specials.
 Earl’s is a place you’ll return to again and again.